 The entire experience takes about an hour, so you’ll have plenty of time to have lunch or dinner on Hollywood Boulevard.
 You may want to try the iconic Musso & Frank Grill or the Pig ‘N’ Whistle and then do more sightseeing.

-Tickets to the museum are a tad expensive as you can see in the shot below but that’s because it’s a tourist attraction.
+Tickets to the museum are a tad expensive but that’s because it’s a tourist attraction.
 Once you’re through, you’ll have enough Instagram photos to last you for a while.

 The Museum of Illusions, Hollywood, California

 6751 Hollywood Blvd, Los Angeles, CA 90028-4623 – 1-800-593-2902